If you can't find answers to your questions below, email us and we'll add the info.

 Home Farm Fest is an open air non-seated event but please feel free to bring camping chairs/picnic blankets.

-All public and working enclosed spaces onsite are no smoking, including all tents and marquees onsite, plus the WHOLE of the Children's Area.
-This includes electric cigarettes.
+All public and working enclosed spaces onsite are no smoking, including all tents and marquees onsite, plus the WHOLE of the Children's Area, Wellness Area and WildPlay Area.
+This includes e-cigarettes/vapes.

 If you do smoke, please use the bins to dispose of your cigarette ends and be respectful of others around you, as breathing in other people's smoke isn't nice.
 Please remember, it's a working farm and picking up other people's cigarette butts isn't fun...